cloudogu/k8s-ecosystem/docs/development/dev_box_en.md

 Notes:
 - The file must be named exactly `.blueprint-override.yaml` and located in the root directory.
-- Values from the override file overwrite entries of the same name in the generated blueprint file.
 - Syntax and structure must correspond to the blueprint schema.